-Read our blog article about how the Portland Art Museum -- one of the oldest art museums in the United States and the oldest in the Pacific Northwest -- moved from Ancient to Modern and into the 21st-century.
+Read our article about the Portland Art Museum -- one of the oldest art museums in the U.S. and the oldest in the Pacific Northwest.

 Whether or not you go, the museum guide, Portland Art Museum Selected Works, provides a glimpse of what lies within!